fozer15/Fitness-Management-App/README.md

 (Node Server will get started on Port 3001.
 Client will make requests to the the endpoint http://localhost:3001/).

-All endpoints are written in the "user.js" file under the "server/routers" folder.
+All endpoints that the client makes requests to are written in the "user.js" file under the "server/routers" folder.
 This is the file where you should look for function implementations and their corresponding SQL queries.

 ## Database Setup